celo-org/docs/blog/17-03-2023-build-a-montly-susbscription-platform-using-celo-composer-openzeppelin-defender/build-a-montly-susbscription-platform-using-celo-composer-openzeppelin-defender.md

 }
 ```

-After this we would be writing our smart contract that interacts with our subscription, so head over to your terminal and run this command ***<mark>"yarn run hardhat:accounts"</mark>*** to view the account that is set up.
+After this we would be writing our smart contract that interacts with our subscription, so head over to your terminal and run this command `yarn run hardhat:accounts` to view the account that is set up.
 You should get an error message stating you do not have any account setup, therefore we need a deployer wallet.
-To do this rename the file ***env.example to*.env** and add a test private key that has already been given by celo [here](https://celo-composer-community-docs.vercel.app/docs/frameworks/react-app/installation-and-setup) and copy the private key already given to us .
+To do this rename the file ***env.example** to **.env** and add a test private key that has already been given by celo [here](https://celo-composer-community-docs.vercel.app/docs/frameworks/react-app/installation-and-setup) and copy the private key already given to us.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1677728444433/2940d0a2-d6cf-412c-ad21-5814e087115d.png)